HOME Back

 How to get there

 About 30 minutes by train from Tokyo.
-5 minutes walk from Toro Station on the JR Utsunomiya Line.
-Alternatively, 5 minutes walk from Omiya-Koen Station on Tobu Urban Park Line.
+It is about a 5-minute walk from Toro Station on the JR Utsunomiya Line.
+Alternatively, it is about a 5-minute walk from Omiya-Koen Station on the Tobu Urban Park Line.

 Please Choose Your Language